 Listen intently.
 Discuss and follow up interactively.
 Better yet, observe and don’t judge.
 Then follow up.
 Satisfying current customer needs and innovating future potential customer wants with your people will maximize the ROI of CX and EX.

-With thanks to Bill Quiseng, Chief Experience Officer at billquiseng.com
+Contributed by: Bill Quiseng, Chief Experience Officer at billquiseng.com

 4. Showcase How Often You Get Customer Service Right